paolocaminiti/incremental-dom-jsonml/README.md

 *{ _skip: true, ... }* on an element will tell Incremental DOM to skip diffing it's descendants and resume traversal.
 This effectively let's you treat an element as a "component" root that doesn't need any update.
 Element _key is mandatory in this case.
 (See [primer6 demo](http://paolocaminiti.github.io/incremental-dom-jsonml/demo/primer6/) for possible usage).

 ##### Advanced tricks
-Style attribute can be assigned both as a string or an object, [an object being mapped directly to style properties](http://google.github.io/incremental-dom/#rendering-dom/applying-styles).
+A *style* attribute can be assigned both as a string or an object, [an object being mapped directly to style properties](http://google.github.io/incremental-dom/#rendering-dom/applying-styles).

 By assigning objects to element's properties arbitrary data, other than standard properties, can be added to any element, this is expecially usefull in event handling.